rei/rei-cedar-docs/docs/patterns/notifications/README.md

 # Overview

-Notifications are asynchronous events providing user feedback to changes on specific elements or page sections.
+Notifications are unexpected, asynchronous events providing user feedback to changes on specific elements or page sections.
 Notifications should be designed to attract rather than capture a user’s attention, they add context to elements that exist on a page and should not employee design that blocks a pages content.
 As messages, notifications offer important responses to changes in content that will help users understand additional options available or actions needing to take place.
 These messages, though important, should not interrupt a user and focus should not be moved to them automatically.